Monday, May 2

 - not disqualified by any legislation from holding municipal office.

-You will need to submit your nomination form and must pay a fee of $100 ($200 for Reeve) to the municipal clerk.
+You will need to submit your nomination form and must pay a fee of $100 ($200 for Mayor) to the Municipal Clerk.

 To ensure you are on the voters’ list for municipal and school board elections, you may visit voterlookup.ca.